JAMILEH KAMRAN ARKANSAS FASHION SCHOOL

 ATTENDANCE POLICY (ABSENCES)

 Students are expected to be present at all class sessions of the courses.
 Each student is required to sign in and out in the student log book with their time.
 Students attend once a week for 5 hours.
 Students who miss 5 hours must cover their missed hours during the following week.
 Any absences should be approved by the instructor as soon as possible, if not prior.

-Students who accumulate unexcused absences for more than 15% (2 classes) of the scheduled classes must repeat the entire course to be eligible for the following course.
-However, the school recognizes the following reasons for an excused absence: death in the immediate family, job-related interviews or testing (with approval of instructor), physical for job placements, personal illness and inclement weather.
+1. Students who accumulate absences of more than 20% of the scheduled classes, the course must be repeated to be eligible for the following course in the program.2.
+The school recognizes the following reasons for an excused absence: death in the immediate family, job-related interviews or testing (with approval of instructor), physical for job placements, personal illness and inclement weather.
 Excused absences will be given an opportunity based on class availability, to make up the excused clock hours within the 8 weeks time frame of the course that the hours were missed.

-Early Departures: Must be approved by the Instructor prior to the student leaving the school building and must have a written slip stating reason for early departure, signed by both instructor and student.
+7. Early Departures: Must have been approved by Instructor prior to the student leaving the school building and must have a written slip stating reason for early departure and signed by both instructor and student.
 If not approved by the instructor, the early departure will count as a tardy.
 All excused early departure time must be made up with the approval and scheduling with the instructor to complete the hours required for the course within the projected course time frame.
 Early Departures due to weather will be excused and a time for making up those hours scheduled by the instructor.

 LEAVE OF ABSENCE

-All class time missed can be made up with approval and scheduling by the instructor to complete the hours required for the course.
+All class time missed can be made up with the approval and scheduling by the instructor to complete the hours required for the course.
 Make-up work shall not be authorized for the purpose of removing an unexcused absence and must be completed within course scheduled time frame.
 All Make-ups will be comparable to the content, time, and delivery of the classes missed.